HorizonRL/Horizon-Music/README.md

 3. to change the ip and port - src/utils/Constants.py - Network

 Manual:
-file_name: HorizonMusic.pdf (The manual is in hebrew).
+file_name: HorizonMusic.pdf (The manual is in Hebrew).